There is a mental health crisis in the United States, perhaps exacerbated by COVID-19 and related concerns (social isolation, joblessness).

 According to a 12-month follow-up, 27% of people with a reported mental health disorder were jailed at least three times.
 That’s three times as many as the 9% who were never arrested.

-Substance abuse and recidivism
+Substance use disorder and recidivism

 A report found that in 2006, 65% of inmates in US prisons had alcohol or drug use disorders.
 An additional 20% committed their crimes to get the substances or while under the influence of these substances.